 See all our articles on team capabilities here.

 Can I keep my current business phone number?

 Yes, we will happily transfer an existing phone number to Spruce.
 This transfer process is commonly known as “porting” your number.
-We can port numbers from other carriers (e.g., AT&T or Verizon) or app-based services (e.g., Google Voice or phone.com).
+Almost all carriers are required to allow you to port your number to another carrier.
+Spruce can port any number in.
+If in doubt, please reach out to your current carrier to ask.
 During the transfer process, you won’t lose any connectivity to your phone.

 Read more about the porting process here.